Professional Development and Extended Studies courses are open to anyone who

 You should receive an acknowledgement that we received your form within three business days of submission.
 If you do not receive such a notice, please contact us.

-Within three to ten business days from then you should receive your confirmation e-mail, and you are ready to self-register online and prepare for classes (see "Attend").
+Once the regsitration period starts you should receive your confirmation e-mail, or within three to ten business days from submission.
+Once you receive that you are ready to self-register online and prepare for classes (see "Attend").
 This confirmation e-mail will include the following:

 - Your university of Colorado Student Identification Number (SID)